FlaxEngine/FlaxDocs/manual/release-notes/0_2/index.md

 Starting from this version scenes and actors collections will serialize scripts inlined in the actors data list, instead of inside parent actor.
 It is related to the scene objects serialization changes introduced during prefabs system implementation.
 The new engine version will still load scenes in the older format but serialized scenes will match the new design.

 ## Changelog

+### Version 0.2.6167 - 2 September 2018

+* Add **plugins support**
+* Add `GamePlugin` class
+* Add `EditorPlugin` class
+* Add plugins manager window in Editor
+* Add support for custom data stored in project cache
+* Add loading plugin assemblies from the project and build game
+* Add `Debug.Write` for direct message write to log
+* Add support for accessing custom game settings at runtime
+* Add helper C# API for editing custom game settings in editor
+* Add `JsonAsset.CreateInstance<T>()` for easy settings object casting
+* Add support for JsonAsset object from any loaded assembly
+* Add support for  restoring custom editor windows on scripts reload
+* Add `ScriptsBuilder.Compile` to build a custom solution
+* Add support for **showing all files from Content directory** in editor
+* Add support for renaming selected file in Content Window with F2 key
+* Add `Version` editor
+* Add a reference to FlaxEditor assembly for game scripts in Editor
+* Add showing tooltip with full type name in add script popup
+* Add support for adding scripts from all loaded assemblies (including plugins)
+* Add `EditorIcons` container for faster editor icons caching
+* Optimize logging by managed code
+* Optimize control and script types searching in editor
+* Fix too frequent editor cache saving
+* Fix typos

 ### Version 0.2.6166 - 28 August 2018